sheng87/phantom_mask/response.md

 * ruby 2.7.2
 * Rails 6.1.4
 * PostgreSQL 13.3
-#### (I've made a few attempts to import raw data into database but I couldn't make it, so I create data with rails console manually.)
+#### (I've made a few attempts to import raw data into database but I couldn't make it, so I inser parts of data with rails console manually.)

 ## API Document (required)
   Import [this](#api-document-required) json file to Postman